History of the Roebling-Stirn Mansion

-The early 19th century was a time when the well-heeled socialites flocked to Grymes Hill, an area of New York City with breathtaking views of the Verrazzano Bridge and New York Harbor.
-One of the many, exquisite Grymes Hill mansions was built atop the hill in 1908 as the country estate of Louis A. and Laura Stirn.
-The “Stirn Mansion” at 79 Howard Ave was and still remains a true architectural gem, with an Italianate-style, neo-Renaissance exterior, and an arts & crafts style interior.
-Also, important to note is that the Stirn Mansion is one of the rare surviving examples of early 20th-century country house designs on Staten Island, and is one of the few houses of its size and type within New York City*.
+The early 19th century was a time when well-heeled socialites flocked to Grymes Hill, an area of New York City with breathtaking views of the Verrazzano Bridge and New York Harbor.
+One of the many exquisite Grymes Hill mansions was built atop the hill in 1908 as the country estate of Louis A. and Laura Stirn.
+The Stirn Mansion at 79 Howard Avenue was and still remains a true architectural gem, with an Italianate-style, neo-Renaissance exterior, and an arts & crafts style interior.
+Also, important to note is that the Stirn Mansion is one of the rare surviving examples of early 20th-century country house designs on Staten Island, and is one of the few houses of its size and type within New York City.*

 Louis Stirn was born in 1853 to a prominent Lutheran clergyman.
-At the age of 14, he left Germany for New York, where he found work in the silk industry.
-Stirn became a partner in a firm that acted as a commission merchant for a German manufacturer of velvets and woolens and he established his own firm in 1894.
+At age 14, he left Germany for New York, where he found work in the silk industry.
+Stirn became a partner in a firm that acted as a commission merchant for a German manufacturer of velvets and woolens, and he established his own firm in 1894.
 The firm was an import house dealing in ribbons, silks, velvets and chiffons, distributing to leading retailers like Marshall Field and Co.

 Stirn moved to Staten Island in 1882, marrying Laura Natalie Methfessel six years later.
 Laura was the daughter of Professor Anton Gotlieb Methfessel and Laura A. Roebling Methfessel.
 The professor was considered one of the most prominent educators on the Island and founded the Methfessel School in 1862.
-The boys boarding and day school would go on to become The Staten Island Academy and Latin School, which to this day is still the island's most prestigious private primary and secondary school.
+The boys boarding and day school would go on to become The Staten Island Academy and Latin School, which to this day is still the Island’s most prestigious private primary and secondary school.

 Professor Methfessel’s wife, Laura A. Roebling Methfessel, was the daughter of John Augustus Roebling, the famed bridge builder and manufacturer of wire cable, who planned and oversaw the early construction of the Brooklyn Bridge.
 Tragically, John Roebling’s foot was crushed in the pilings of a Brooklyn pier when a barge came in to dock.
 As a result, John contracted tetanus and died less than a month later.
-His son, Washington, succeeded him as chief engineer, only to later become incapacitated by “the bends,” a kind of decompression sickness caused by changing air pressure not uncommon on bridge-building sites.
+His son, Washington, succeeded him as chief engineer, only to later become incapacitated by “the bends,” a kind of decompression sickness caused by changing air pressure, not uncommon on bridge-building sites.
 Though “the bends” left Washington partially paralyzed and very ill, he continued “working” on the construction of the Bridge via his wife Emily.

 Emily was not an engineer, but she would visit the work site nearly every day, relaying detailed drawings and orders from her husband.
 Keep in mind, Emily was dealing with mostly construction men of over a century ago.
 A time when men, construction or otherwise, were not accepting of women’s orders in the least!
 Were it not for Emily’s strong character and perseverance, her father-in-law’s vision, and husband’s designs would not have been executed.

-It was thanks to these three individuals -- John A. Roebling, Washington Roebling and Emily Warren Roebling -- that the largest suspension bridge in the world, at the time it was built, was completed in 1883.
+It was thanks to these three individuals — John A. Roebling, Washington Roebling and Emily Warren Roebling — that the largest suspension bridge in the world, at the time it was built, was completed in 1883.
 In fact, Emily’s enormous role in this colossal task was recognized on March 28, 2018 in The New York Times “Overlooked” section, a series of obituaries dedicated to pioneer women whose accomplishments had been previously overlooked.

-How fascinating that The Stirn Mansion has strong ties to one of the most prominent and renowned private schools on Staten Island.
-And strong ties to the first bridge to span the East River, spanning 3,461 feet and rising 133 feet above the river below.
-This was a significant milestone in the history of American Engineering.
+How fascinating that The Stirn Mansion has strong ties to one of the most prominent and renowned private schools on Staten Island, and strong ties to the first bridge to span the East River, spanning 3,461 feet and rising 133 feet above the river below.
+This was a significant milestone in the history of American engineering.

 The Stirns took an active part in the community life of Staten Island.
 Louis Stirn was a member of the Staten Island Chamber of Commerce, the Staten Island Civic League, and the Richmond County Country Club.
 He was also active in several national trade organizations and was a member of the Manhattan Club.
 Laura Roebling-Methfessel-Stirn was a founder of the St. Cecilia Society of Staten Island (a women’s singing society) and was a member of the Staten Island Institute of Arts & Sciences, the Staten Island Bird Club, and the Garden Club of Staten Island, where she was known for her collection of rare plants.
 She was also active in several charitable organizations, including the Stapleton Day Nursery and the Staten Island Hospital, where she served as a member of the board of trustees.

-The Stirns continued to occupy their “charming residence …known for its splendidly appointed gardens and beautiful view of the surrounding country and adjacent waters"*, until their deaths.
+The Stirns continued to occupy their “charming residence …known for its splendidly appointed gardens and beautiful view of the surrounding country and adjacent waters,”* until their deaths.
 Laura Stirn died in 1943, Louis Stirn in 1962.
-Following Louis Stirn’s death the house was sold to Reuben Gross, a prominent attorney and leader in the Jewish community, and his wife Blanche Gross.
+Following Louis Stirn’s death, the house was sold to Reuben Gross, a prominent attorney and leader in the Jewish community, and his wife, Blanche Gross.

-In the 1990s the Gross family leased the mansion to Wagner College President, Norman Smith.
-For many years President Smith was allowed to live in the palatial home and entertained frequently in grand style.
+In the 1990s, the Gross family leased the mansion to Wagner College President Norman Smith.
+For many years, President Smith was allowed to live in the palatial home and entertained frequently in grand style.
 After Dr. Smith’s relocation to England, the house and its grounds began to degenerate and fall apart, as the heirs of the Gross family’s estate were in litigation for 11 years.

 In 2000, there was concern among neighbors and preservationists that the mansion was to be sold and demolished to make way for several new homes.
 Luckily, through the efforts of a group of concerned area residents, the Stirn Mansion was protected from demolition through a New York City Landmarks Preservation designation in January 2001.

-That said, an integral part of the foundation’s mission quickly became to preserve and restore “Casa Belvedere”.
-This is a multi-million-dollar, multi-phased restoration project that continues through today.
-But if you stop out front to gaze at this beautiful survivor of a by-gone era, or if you sit on the back terrace mesmerized by that spectacular view, you understand why this incredible home and its history is worth saving.
+That said, an integral part of the foundation’s mission quickly became to preserve and restore Casa Belvedere.
+This multi-million-dollar, multi-phased restoration project continues today.
+If you stop out front to gaze at this beautiful survivor of a by-gone era, or if you sit on the back terrace mesmerized by the spectacular view, you understand why this incredible home and its history is worth saving.